hammerlab/ketrew/README.md

 where `<Host>` is often an entry in your `.ssh/config` file.

-The test will indeed look for the environment variable `ketrew_test_ssh`; if not defined it will use `"localhost"`, but for the test to succeed it should be a passwordless SSH host (the only command run on it is for now `ls /`).
+The test will indeed look for the environment variable `ketrew_test_ssh`; if not defined it will use `"localhost"`.
+But for the test to succeed it should be an SSH host for which the user running the test does not need password.
+The test will run some commands on that host and create files and directories in its `/tmp` directory.